-- A) Areas with similar site conditions and located as close to the project site as possible (including seedbank and site collected seed) - B) Ecological Sub-sections - C) Ecological Sections - D) Working outward from the site with one-hundred and seventy-five miles as the recommended maximum range.
+- A. Areas with similar site conditions, located as close to the project site as possible (including seedbank and sitecollected seed) - B. Ecological Sub-sections (colored areas on map) - C. Ecological Sections (red boundaries on map) - D. Working outward from the site with 175 miles as the recommended maximum range.
+Moving plant material from south of the site is preferred.